Operating Hours & Seasons

 Winter: September or October through April

-Once significant snow falls, the road may frequently close at Mile 3, Park Headquarters.
-The first snow may fall in July or August, but true winter doesn't set in until September or October.
+Once significant snow falls, the road will close at Park Headquarters (Mile 3) for the rest of the winter.
+While light snow may fall in July or August, true winter usually doesn't set in until September or October.
 At that point, winter activities become possible, like skiing and snowshoeing.
-The winter visitor center is open daily (except Thanksgiving, Christmas, and New Year's Day).
+The Winter Visitor Center is open daily (except Thanksgiving, Christmas, and New Year's Day).

-In late winter (mid-February), we begin plowing the Denali Park Road.
-Ideally, this opens the road for travelers to go as far as Mile 13, Mountain Vista Rest Area.
-This is a beautiful spot, with views of Denali during clear weather; but beware that rapid changes in weather can result in temporary closures at Park Headquarters (Mile 3).
+In February, we begin plowing the Denali Park Road and typically open the road for visitors to drive to Mountain Vista (Mile 13) by mid-February.
+This is a beautiful spot, with views of Denali during clear weather; but beware that rapid changes in weather can result in temporary closures back at Park Headquarters (Mile 3).

 Deciding When to Visit